-6.3 Conditions after Dam-Removal
+6.3 Conditions after Dam Removal

-Some environmental conditions and fire management resources will change in the ASE area as a result of the Proposed Action, and, when the fire management measures described in detail in Section 6.4 are implemented, conditions related to wildfire risk and amount of fire suppression resources will improve.
-The KRRC will implement the installation of early detection cameras in the ASE area that will significantly reduce wildfire detection and initial attack arrival times.
-New water access points (i.e., dry hydrants and boat launches) for ground crews will be developed and stationary and portable dip tanks for aerial crews will be provided to supply a diverse and flexible suite of water access fire suppression options.
+Some environmental conditions and fire management resources will change in the ASE area as a result of the Proposed Action.
+When the fire management measures described in detail in Section 6.4 are implemented, the conditions related to wildfire risk will not worsen, and the amount of fire suppression resources will increase.
+The Renewal Corporation will implement the installation of early detection cameras in the ASE area that will significantly reduce wildfire detection and initial attack arrival times.
+New water access points (i.e., dry hydrants and boat launches) for ground crews will be developed and dip tanks for aerial crews will be provided to supply a diverse and flexible suite of water access fire suppression options.
+The two-hydrant system that services the Copco No. 2 powerhouse area will no longer be used.
 Iron Gate Reservoir, Copco Lake, and J.C.
 Boyle Reservoir will no longer be available as water sources for aerial fire suppression crews.
 In place of the reservoirs will be a free-flowing Klamath River.
 The reservoirs serve as a broad fuel break that can prevent the spread of wildfires.
 Post-removal, the reservoir footprints will be revegetated, so what was once covered with water will be replaced with potential fuel sources.
 Potential post-removal vegetation succession is described in Appendix A and was estimated from existing vegetation types and historical imagery.

 The restored free-flowing Klamath River will be a water source and a fuel break, albeit a narrower one.
-KRRC identified 41 potential post-removal ARAPs in the reservoir footprints using high resolution bathymetry and historical topography, photos. and imagery.
-The majority of the reservoir sediment is silt- and clay-sized sediment (USBR, 2011), which will be easy for the Klamath River to erode and transport.
-As such, existing deep pools in the mainstem river will not experience infilling from mobilized reservoir sediments and will continue to serve as a water source for aerial fire-fighting crews.
+The Renewal Corporation identified 41 potential post-removal ARAPs in the reservoir footprints using high resolution bathymetry and historical topography, photos. and imagery.
+The majority of the reservoir sediment is silt- and clay-sized sediment (BOR, 2011), which will be easy for the Klamath River to erode and transport.
+As such, existing deep pools in the mainstem river will not experience infilling from mobilized reservoir sediments and will continue to serve as a water source for aerial firefighting crews.
 There will be ample year-round flow in the Klamath River post-removal.
 The minimum prescribed post-removal Klamath stream flows from the 2019 National Marine Fisheries Service Biological Opinion (NMFS, 2019) for July and August are 900 cfs and will be even greater the rest of the year.
 In addition, the dry hydrants will provide water sources, supplied by tributary flow, along major roads.
 The portable dip tanks will provide mobile water sources that can be deployed in remote locations where water access is currently unavailable.

-Power generating facilities, transformers, circuit breakers, and lengths of transmission and distribution lines will be removed at each dam site as part of the Proposed Action as outlined in the Definite Decommissioning Plan (KRRC, 2020).
+Power generating facilities, transformers, circuit breakers, and lengths of transmission and distribution lines will be removed at each dam site as part of the Proposed Action as outlined in the DDP (Renewal Corporation, 2020).
 More than 15 miles of transmission and distribution lines and 160 power poles will be removed as part of the Proposed Action (Table 6-1).
 Most of the Copco line that will be removed is located in a CPUC Tier 2 Elevated Fire Threat area (Figure 3).
 The area may be reclassified as no fire threat as a result of the Proposed Action.